natanmaia95/natanmaia95.github.io/_posts/2024-08-16-glc-dondozo.md

 So this massive tournament was my opportunity to gather a larger sample size, to further exploit the _surprise factor_ of Dondozo and simply just to play more of the deck with people other than my friends, who knew the deck front and back.

+The deck only has 5 basic pokémon so you'd expect the mulligan rates to be high (they were), but I probably lucked out this day, with two 1-mulls and one 2-mull.
 My opponents and results were:

 Dragon: L | Water: W | Water: L | Fighting: W | Grass: W | Water: L